Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Introduction

-The remainder of the paper is structured as follows.
-In \autoref{section:Preliminaries and T-kernel SGD}, we introduce the basic assumptions on loss functions and briefly review the theoretical background of SBFs.
-We then propose the T-kernel SGD with general losses.
-We introduce the mathematical framework underlying T-kernel SGD and present its convergence behaviors in \autoref{section:mean result}.
-In \autoref{section:Simulation Study}, we validate the theoretical guarantees and analyze the computational complexity through numerical experiments\footnote{The code for the experimental section of the paper is located at the link: https://github.com/Researcher-Bai-1/T-kernel-SGD-with-general-losses.git}.
+The remainder of the paper is organized as follows.
+In \autoref{section:Preliminaries and T-kernel SGD}, we introduce the basic assumptions on the loss functions, briefly review the theoretical background of SBFs, and then present T-kernel SGD for general losses.
+In \autoref{section:mean result}, we develop the mathematical framework underlying T-kernel SGD, establish its convergence behavior, and analyze the effect of hyperparameter perturbations on convergence.
+In \autoref{section:Simulation Study}, we validate the theoretical results and examine the computational complexity through numerical experiments, and further demonstrate the performance of the algorithm on real dataset and in settings involving latent physical constraints.
 All proofs of the theorems are deferred to the Appendix.